Salt to the Sea Book Summary - Salt to the Sea Book explained in key points

 What is Salt to the Sea about?

-Salt to the Sea by Ruta Sepetys is a gripping historical fiction that follows the lives of four young individuals during World War II.
-Set against the backdrop of the tragedy of the sinking of the Wilhelm Gustloff, the book explores themes of love, hope, and survival amidst the chaos and destruction of war.
+Salt to the Sea by Ruta Sepetys tells the harrowing tale of four individuals during World War II, as they seek refuge aboard a ship bound for safety.
+Set against the backdrop of the sinking of the Wilhelm Gustloff, this gripping historical fiction brings to light the lesser-known tragedy and showcases the resilience of the human spirit.

 Who should read Salt to the Sea?